isu-digital/digital-collections-template/pages/about.md

 ---

 {% include feature/jumbotron.html objectid="universityphotographs343" %}
-{% include feature/nav-menu.html sections="About the collection" %}
+{% include feature/nav-menu.html sections="About the collection;Related resources" %}

 ## About the collection

 The University Photographs Collection is a sampling of historical photographs documenting the various events, buildings, and people of the University, chosen from the Iowa State University Library Special Collections and University Archives.

+## Related resouces

+[University Photograph Collection, Special Collections and University Archives](https://specialcollections.lib.iastate.edu/collections/photograph-and-slide-collections/university-photograph-collection){:target="_blank" rel="noopener"}

+[From Prairie Sod to Campus Cornerstones: Building Our Campus History](https://n2t.net/ark:/87292/w9125qf2p){:target="_blank" rel="noopener"}